shakefu/humbledb/docs/tutorial.rst

 This tutorial will introduce you to the concepts and features of the HumbleDB micro-ODM and covers basic and advanced usage.
-It will teach you how to install HumbleDB, how to create :class:`Document` and :class:`Mongo` subclasses that fit your needs, and the HumbleDB way of manipulating documents.
+It will teach you how to install HumbleDB, how to create :class:`~humbledb.document.Document` and :class:`~humbedb.mongo.Mongo` subclasses that fit your needs, and the HumbleDB way of manipulating documents.
 The :doc:`api` covers more details, but has less explanation.

 .. _installation: